Financial Aid FAQs

 Am I allowed to work while in law school?

-Yes, however, the number of hours any full-time law student may work is limited by the American Bar Association (ABA) guidelines.
-According to the ABA, full-time law students may not work more than 20 hours per week.
+Yes, however, the number of hours any full-time law student may work is limited to no more than 20 hours per week.

 May I use financial aid and/or student loans to pay for off-campus housing and other personal educational expenses?